quru/qis/doc/api_help.md

 * Upload permission for the destination folder

 ### Returns
-An object containing one attribute for every uploaded file, which maps the original filename to either success data or an error object.
-Success data is in the same format as for the [image details](#api_details) function.
+An key/value object containing one entry for every uploaded file, where each key is the original filename and each value is either success data or an error object.
+Success data is in the same format returned by the [image details](#api_details) function.
 The error object contains the same data as the standard API error response.

 Note that for each uploaded file, the returned filename may be different from the original filename.
-This is because dangerous or unsupported characters are removed from filenames.
+This happens when you upload with `overwrite=rename` and a file already exists, when 2 files are uploaded with the same filename (e.g. coming from different directories), or when the original filename contains dangerous or unsupported characters.
 By default, unicode letters and numbers are allowed, but not unicode symbols.
-You can have unicode letters converted to their simplest form (ASCII) by disabling the `ALLOW_UNICODE_FILENAMES` system setting.
+If you do not want to allow unicode filenames at all, you can have them converted to their simplest form (that is ASCII) by adding `ALLOW_UNICODE_FILENAMES = False` to your settings file.

-If all files are uploaded successfully, the returned status will be `OK` and the data object as described above.
+If all files are uploaded successfully, the returned status will be `OK`.

-If one file upload fails, the function continues to try all the other files, but returns a status of error (describing the first error that occurred).
-The data object is returned as described above, meaning you need to check the entry for each filename to determine which files were uploaded and which failed (and why).
+If one file fails to upload, the function continues to try all the other files, but returns a status of error (describing only the first error that occurred).
+The data object is returned as described above, so you need to check the entry for each filename to determine which files were uploaded and which failed (and why).

-If there is an error with a parameter such that no uploads were even attempted, no data object is returned.
+If there is an error with a parameter such that no uploads were even attempted, the returned data object is `null`.

 ### Examples